TejasRK007/Care_flick/README.md

 - A "Submitted Care Forms" section inside each user's modal to see all forms linked to them

 ### 📋 Care Forms Tab
-- Pick a user, select a form type, and fill it out — fields are generated dynamically from form schemas
+- Pick a user, select a form type, and fill it out — fields are generated dynamically from form schemas (defined in `src/data/forms.ts`).
-- Validation on required fields, email format, and phone numbers (powered by React Hook Form)
+- Validation rules are dynamically applied based on the form schema (e.g. required fields, email/phone format, temperature bounds: 60-115°F, blood pressure constraints: 60-250 systolic/30-150 diastolic).
-- **PDF Upload:** drag-and-drop a Health Assessment PDF and the app extracts patient data (vitals, symptoms, demographics) using PDF.js — all client-side, no server needed
-- After extracting, you get a preview card to review the data before confirming
+- Uses a **custom inline Calendar Picker component** for date fields with month/year navigation and "Today" selection.
+- **Dynamic Form Architecture:** Care forms scale infinitely without writing new components.
+You simply define a new `FormSchema` JSON object and the `CareForm` component automatically generates the correct inputs (text, number, date, select, textarea) and bind validation rules via React Hook Form.

+#### 📄 PDF Reader Specifications
+- **Client-Side Parsing:** The app uses `pdfjs-dist` to parse uploaded Health Assessment PDFs directly in the browser. *No server or backend API is involved, ensuring complete data privacy.*
+- **Data Extraction:**
+  - Extracts text from all pages of the PDF.
+  - Applies a suite of precise **Regular Expressions** to capture standard medical data fields: *Resident/Patient Name, Age, Caregiver Name, Vitals (Temperature, Blood Pressure, Heart Rate, SpO2, Respiratory Rate), Symptoms, Incident Type, and Incident Descriptions*.
+  - **Auto-Detection:** Detects the form type based on keywords (e.g., if it contains "incident report", it categorizes the data as an Incident Report form).
+  - **Dynamic Key-Value Fallback:** Parses any unknown "Label: Value" pairs in the PDF and adds them to the form data payload automatically, ensuring custom fields from PDFs aren't lost.
+- **Preview & Confirmation:** After extraction, the data is pushed into the `PdfReader.tsx` component, allowing the user to review the extracted fields before committing them to the AppContext state.

-- Every submitted form gets linked to the selected user and shows up in their profile
+Every submitted form (whether manual or via PDF) gets linked to the selected user's ID and shows up in their permanent profile modal.

 ---